tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 swordfish
 ```

-> If you want to try `ccencrypt`/`ccdecrypt` for yourself, you can install it in Ubuntu Linux with the shell command: `sudo apt install ccrypt`
+> If you want to try `ccencrypt`/`ccdecrypt` yourself, install them in Ubuntu Linux with this shell command: `sudo apt install ccrypt`

 Modern encryption tools like `ccencrypt` are pretty good: unless you have the encryption key (i.e. the password string `honeybee`), it's practically impossible to determine the encrypted password.
 So if an evil hacker gets a copy of your encrypted password, you are probably safe.